-If you take up employment either knowing that you do not have the legal right to work in the UK, or having reason to believe that you do not have the right to work, then you could be prosecuted for the offence of illegal working and potentially receive a custodial sentence.
+Taking up employment either knowing that you do not have the legal right to work in the UK or having reason to believe that you do not have the right to work, means you could be prosecuted for the offence of illegal working and potentially receive a custodial sentence.

 What to do if your sponsor licence has been revoked for illegal working

-If your sponsor licence is revoked for illegal working then you will either need to consider challenging the decision or reassessing your workforce and recruitment needs as you will not be able to continue to employ your existing non-EEA workers or recruit any new non-EEA workers.
+If your sponsor licence is revoked for illegal working then you will either need to consider challenging the decision or reassessing your workforce and recruitment needs.

 How to respond to being prosecuted for illegal working